 All the resources you need to run a school/college competition.

 Poems to enjoy together and fun ways of sharing them out loud and by heart.
-Sign up and we'll send you an email once a week in term time with a link to a poem to share and an activity to try with it.
+Sign up and we'll send you an email once a week with a link to a poem to share and an activity to try with it.

 Browse past e-newsletters for tips and information